incompletude/portfolio/contents/projects/jeunesse.md

 They wanted to build a cheaper, scalable and reliable comunication channel for their partners.

 It was a fun and challenging project to be involved with.
-It was based on [PHP](https://www.php.net), video streaming APIs, and a design system we built from scratch.
+It was based on **PHP**, video streaming APIs, and a **design system** we built from scratch.

 <v-image
   size="desktop"